venom-blockchain/venom-blockchain.github.io/docs/start/general/wallet/00-creating-new-wallet.md

    ![create a new account](../assets/wallet/6.png)

+:::info info
-:::info We advise you to also make the seed phrase backup on your PC from your wallet account before logging out.
+We advise you to also make the seed phrase backup on your PC from your wallet account before logging out.
 Use the wallet extension.
 Click on the upper-right corner profile icon and select the “manage seeds” button, then choose “backup all”.
 The extension will automatically generate the .json file on your device.
 You can now use this file to restore the seed phrase.
 :::

-**A new default wallet account with the seed phrase has been created!**
+A new default wallet account with the seed phrase has been created!